 Cat 5 & Cat 6 Ethernet Cables – Similarities and Differences Analyzed

-Cat 6 & Cat 5 Ethernet Cables
+Cat 6 vs. Cat 5 Ethernet Cables

 There are several similarities and differences between these two types of cables and you need to understand them before making a decision.

-• Bandwidth: Cat 5 Ethernet cables have been used in computer networks for several years now.
-Cat 5e is the popular variant of cat 5 cables which are used since 2001.
-Of these two variants, Cat 5 cables can support speeds up to 10/100 Mbs at 100MHz bandwidth and Cat 5e can support up to 100/1000 Mbs at 350 Hz bandwidth.
+Cat 5 cables can support speeds up to 10/100 Mbps at 100MHz bandwidth and Cat 5e can support up to 100/1000 Mbps at 350 Hz bandwidth.
 These cables are also used to carry video and telephone signals.
 Cat 5 and Cat 5e Ethernet cables are unshielded.
-Cat 6 Ethernet cables can support up to 1000 Mbps speed at a 250 Hz bandwidth.
-The better performance of Cat 6 cables makes them an ideal choice for applications that demand high-speed data transfer.

-• Twists: Among many factors, the performance of a cable is influenced by a twist.
-The distance between the twist is known as a pitch.
-If you notice, each four pairs of twisted wires in a Cat 5 cable will have a differing but precise pitch.
-These pitches help minimize crosstalk.
 A Cat 5e cable may possess 1.5 to 2 twists in a centimeter.
 In comparison, the Cat 6 Ethernet cable is tightly wound and possesses two or more twists in a centimeter.

-• Diameter of Cables: In data centers, airflow is an important consideration.
+In data centers, airflow is an important consideration.
 As many cables are included in the patching area, the airflow will decrease.
 This is where the diameter of cables can make a difference.
-Cat 5 Ethernet cables have a diameter of 0.204 inches, while Cat 6 Ethernet cables possess slightly larger diameters of 0.250 inches.

-• Maximum Cable Length: For Cable 5, the maximum cable length for 10BASE-T application is 100 meters.
+For Cable 5, the maximum cable length for 10BASE-T application is 100 meters.
 This length runs between two active devices, and this features solid-core permanent wiring measuring 90 meters and two stranded patch cables measuring 5 meters at each end and two connectors.
-When it comes to Cable 6, the maximum cable length for 10/100/1000BASE-T application is 100 meters.
-However, for 10GBase-T applications, the unshielded cable length for Cat 6 cable is 55 meters, and Cat 6a cable is 100 meters.

-• End Piece: Cat 5 & 6 cables use the same plug to connect to their end destination, which can be a modem or patch panel.
+Cat 5 & 6 cables use the same plug to connect to their end destination, which can be a modem or patch panel.
 The cables use an RJ-45 plug.

 Cat 5 Ethernet Cables or Cat 6 Ethernet Cables: Which is the Right Choice for My Application?